 Decree Law 130/2020 introduced the possibility of making requests or complaints in written or oral form to the National Guarantor and to the regional or local Guarantors of the rights of detained persons.
 However, as the National Guarantor underlined in his latest report, the effectiveness of this provision is limited by the absence of information on this point and by the limits set by the CIE Regulation which provides that the delivery and use of pencils is forbidden inside the housing modules; and in any case it takes place under the supervision of the managing body which is responsible to collect them after use.

-Even after the 2020 reform, serious regulatory protection deficits remain with respect to the actual prison regime.
-This regards, for example:
+Serious regulatory protection deficits remain with respect to the actual prison regime.
+These regard, for example:

 - the lack of a mechanism that allows family members to be notified in case of need, a circumstance that has made it extremely difficult to notify the families of people who have lost their lives in detention;

 - the absence of a mechanism for monitoring prison conditions entrusted, as for prisons, to the judicial authority;